-1. Further embed EDI into our policies, processes and communications:
+Further embed EDI into our policies, processes and communications.

 This involves regularly reviewing all of our policies, processes and communications at School-Home Support to ensure they reflect our EDI values and are in line with current best practice.

-- We are trialling a web accessibility app to increase the accessibility of our digital content for people with disabilities.
+- Introduced a new web app to increase the accessibility of our digital content for audiences with disabilities.

-- We have created an inclusive language guide to capture the most inclusive ways for us to communicate and ensure that we, as an organisation, are consistent in the way that we write to external audiences.
+- Created an inclusive language guide to share the most inclusive ways for us to communicate and ensure that we, as an organisation, are consistent in the way that we write to external audiences.

-- Staff now have the option to include their gender pronouns in various settings e.g. email signature, work badge, as a tool for visibly demonstrating trans allyship both internally within the organisation and externally.
+- Actively encourage staff to share their gender pronouns in various settings e.g. email signature, work badge, as a tool for visibly demonstrating trans allyship both internally within the organisation and externally.

 - We will continue to look into ways to improve the accessibility of our digital content as part of a wider redesign of the School-Home Support website

-- Updated our job ad and recruitment pack to demonstrate our commitment to diversifying the board and diversified the recruitment sources we are using to target those with lived experience and/or from a BAME background
+- Updated our job advert template and recruitment pack to demonstrate our commitment to diversifying the board and diversified the recruitment sources we are using to target those with lived experience and/or from a BAME background

-- Appoint and induct two new young trustees alongside reviewing ways to make our board culture more inclusive
+- Continue to review ways to make our board culture more accessible and inclusive

-3. Recruit and retain a diversity of talent across all levels of the organisation
+Recruit and retain a diversity of talent across all levels of the organisation.

 We plan to review our recruitment and selection processes and career progression routes to allow us to increase representation at all levels of seniority.

-- Updated the equality monitoring form used during our recruitment process to help us identify where barriers exist to diverse talent entering the organisation.
+- Redesigned our equality monitoring form used during our recruitment process to help us identify where barriers exist to diverse talent entering the organisation.

-- EDI recruitment recommendations collated to support our new HR manager to improve our current recruitment processes, with inclusion being a central part of this.
+- Created a set of EDI recruitment recommendations to support our new HR team to improve our current recruitment processes, with inclusion being a central part of this.

 - Identify steps we can take to increase diversity in senior leadership and middle management teams.

-4. Ensure that we are meeting the diverse needs of our service users and that our services are accessible to all
+Ensure that we are meeting the diverse needs of our service users and that our services are accessible to all.

 - Developed key EDI metrics to help us monitor and report on outcomes for our young people by protected characteristics e.g. gender, ethnicity, SEN.

-- Started collecting feedback from our service users via our end of support survey and user voice week consultation, to help us quality monitor our services and identify any potential barriers for our families in accessing our services.
+- We collect regular feedback from our service users via our end of support survey and user voice week consultation, to help us quality monitor our services and identify any potential barriers for our families in accessing our services

-- Use data collected to identify areas for improvement and targeted support with the family intervention team
+- Use data collected to identify actions for improvement and targeted support with the family intervention team

-5. Increase and improve our provision of learning, development and engagement opportunities for staff to maximise EDI good practice
+Increase and improve our provision of learning, development and engagement opportunities for staff to maximise EDI good practice.

 We are providing regular training and events for staff to encourage them to reflect on and consider how we can all improve our working practices through a greater awareness of and commitment to EDI best practice.
 We are also consulting with all staff on a regular basis to understand what improvements we can make in regards to inclusion at School-Home Support.

-- EDI training is embedded into our annual training programme, on topics including anti-racism, LGBT inclusion, and working with SEN young people.
+- EDI training is embedded into our annual training programme, with staff feedback determining areas of focus.